 Blended finance is a mix of grant support with financing or equity investments.
-EIC Accelerator offers grant only or grant combined with equity/financing.
+The EIC Accelerator offers 'grant only', 'grant first' (followed by potential equity offer during project) or grant combined with equity/financing.
 Applicants can choose which option they prefer at the time of application.
+'Grant only' applicants need to justify the availability of sufficient financial means to finance deployment and scale-up, as all projects will be evaluated against the same criteria, including the potential to scale-up the innovation.

-WHAT ARE THE INVESTMENT TERMS UNDER THE EQUITY PART OF THE EIC ACCELERATOR, THE EIC FUND?
+WHAT ARE THE INVESTMENT TERMS UNDER THE INVESTMENT PART OF THE EIC ACCELERATOR, THE EIC FUND?

+The EIC Fund invests in the form of equity or quasi-equity (e.g. convertible loans).
 The terms will be set out on a case by case basis.
 The EIC Fund will generally seek 10-25% of the voting rights when it invests in companies.
-Exit is expected after 7-10 years on average.
+Exit is expected after 7-10 years on average with a maximum of 15 years.
 There are no predefined levels of returns.
 The objective is 'impact investment' rather than 'return on investment'.